top of page

 • 1 min read

 Money and how we use it changes with the times.
 From trading items to trading items with no real value but giving them value.
-Money as we know it, has no adherent value.
-The only value is what we assign to it, but as a society have no control over what it's worth.
+Money, as we know it, has no inherent value.
+The only value is what we assign to it, but as a society, we have no control over what it's worth.
 We decided that the less money there is the more valuable it becomes.
-This why the Mexican dollar became the dominant currency for a brief time.
-The government made so much money that our money became worthless, and the Mexican dollar came in and became the main form of currency.
+This is why the Spanish dollar used in Mexico became the dominant currency used in the British American colonies for a brief time.
+The Bank of England made so much money that our money became worthless, and the Mexican dollar came in and became the main form of currency.
 This is the reason we call our currency the dollar.

 Recent Posts